 If you have a concrete floor or subfloor, you may have noticed a particular problem: moisture.
 Perhaps you initially thought it was from a leak or spill but found no evidence.
 Despite your attempts to keep your flooring spotless, you still find dampness.
 Where is the water coming from?

 Here at Precision Flooring Services, we’re quite familiar with this particular issue.
-As it turns out, concrete floors and subfloors tend to have a moisture problem, especially during certain times of the year.
+As it turns out, concrete floors and subfloors tend to have a dampness problem, especially during certain times of the year.

 Why Is My Concrete Floor Always Wet?

-Subfloor moisture problems have two sources: moisture from the air and moisture from the ground.
+Subfloor moisture problems have two sources: humidity from the air and dampness from the ground.
 In both cases, the issues are exacerbated by warm air, which is why people in warmer climates may notice this problem more often.

 It’s essential to identify the source of the problem, as some of the treatments for one don’t work for the other.
 Fortunately, it’s relatively easy to figure out if the moisture is coming from above or below.